 Encourage Cycling and Environmental Awareness.

 Recycle IT want to encourage as many people as possible to read and share this blog post.
-Then throughout the symmer weeks months take the bike out and bring friends and family along to discover you local environment.
+Then throughout the summer weeks and months take the bike out and bring friends and family along to discover your local environment.

 As the summer sun shines there is no better time to get on the bike and grow your awareness of the local area.
 This can happen in the full knowledge that you are improving your health and reducing environmental harm.

 Recycle IT and Bike Recycling

 Recycle IT are happy to accept old bikes for free recycling.
 Just drop your old bike off with us Monday to Friday in Clondalkin.
 We also accept bikes from communities all over Dublin as part of our free door to door community collection service.